-The city of Newcastle, located 160 kilometres north-northeast of Sydney is the second largest city in New South Wales.
-This city has come a long way since its coal industry beginnings.
-Newcastle’s transformation began when the steel mills closed in the late 1990s and the city’s surf culture came to the fore.
+Newcastle, the second largest city in New South Wales is just two hours drive north of Sydney.
+Once known as the capital city of coal industry has come a long way in transforming itself into a city of attraction to suit all tases.
+It all began, when the steel mills closed in the late 1990s and the city’s surf culture came to the fore.
 Today, with its gentrified harbour and beautiful beaches, it is no surprise that most activities in Newcastle centre on the water.
 A trek along a narrow longshore drift to the landmark Nobby’s Lighthouse offers expansive views of the sea.
 The city is also home to the Mereweather Baths, advertised as the largest ocean-water swimming pools in the Southern Hemisphere.

-Newcastle city, nestled on the beautiful, sun-drenched eastern coastline of New South Wales is about 2-hours north of Sydney.
-The city is surrounded by golden sand beaches, a breathtaking coastlines and a beautiful working harbour.
-Newcastle is the predominate city within the Hunter Region and a vibrant city bursting with things to do and see, places to stay and fun to be had.
-The city’s cafe, restaurants and bars, unique architecture and rich history stretch from the city to the suburbs makes it one of the most exciting city to visit.
+The city of Newcastle boasts a plethora of tourism attractions to suit all tastes and is surrounded by golden sand beaches, a breathtaking coastlines and a beautiful working harbour.
+It is the predominate city within the Hunter Region and a vibrant city bursting with things to do and see.
+With city’s unique architecture and rich history stretch from the city to the suburbs makes it one of the most exciting city to visit.

-My first agenda on what to see on my first day visit to Newcastle was the harbour.
+Kicking the vacation off with a bang was a dinner at Newcastles fine-dining Waterfront restaurant overlooking the ocean.
+The following day was a visit to Newcastle harbour.
 Newcastle city, since, it had the first commercial shipment in 1799, the Port of Newcastle has grown to become Australia’s third-largest port by volume.
-Also, the city of Newcaslte is famous for its coal and has the largest coal exporting harbour in the world.
-Port of Newcastle’s cruise berth is located within a five minute drive of Newcastle’s CBD.
-While visiting the area, it was a great opportunity to view the Port, the beautiful working harbour and there was no better place for me to come and see the mega container ships and the mega cruise liners.
+In its prime days, the city of Newcaslte was famous for its coal and had the largest coal exporting harbour in the world.
+Port of Newcastle’s cruise berth is located within a five minute drive of Newcastle’s CBD and was a great opportunity to view the Port.
+This beautiful working harbour is stunning to see and there was no better place for me to come and see the mega container ships and the mega cruise liners.

-Most of the cities are all about tall buildings competing for each other within the CBD.
-The city of Newcastle is one of a kind that is eye-catching.
-To catch a stunning glimpse of Newcastle city’s CBD frontshore, we drove to the opposite side of the city just before we entered the CBD area.
+Most of the cities are all about tall buildings competing for each other within the CBD but for the city of Newcastle , it is one of a kind that is eye-catching.
+To catch a stunning glimpse of Newcastle city’s CBD frontshore, I drove to the opposite side of the city just before I entered the CBD area.
 The view across to the city showcase some of the unique architecture, character, colours and shapes.
-It was totally mesmerizing and just incredible.
+It was totally mesmerizing and just incredible to see.
 The view almost gives you a perfect picture of a painters art of work.

-You can’t leave Newcastle without visiting the city’s coastline.
+I couldn’t leave Newcastle without visiting the city’s coastline.
 This was one of my favourite place in the city of Newcastle.
 Just taking a stroll along the beachfront while enjoying some of the fine-dining places right on the edge of the water with the 360′ view of the coastline.
 There is one place that I cannot leave Newcastle city without setting my foot on is the Newcastle Memorial Walk which was constructed to commemorate the centenary of ANZAC.
 With its striking 360′ view of the city and coast, provides a spectacular connection to Newcastle’s Bathers Way.
-The views from this jaw-dropping cliffs, coastline and the city as you walk along this cliff top stairway is incredibly breathtaking.
+The views from this jaw-dropping cliffs, coastline and the city as I walked along this cliff top stairway were just incredibly breathtaking.

 © COPYRIGHT: ALL RIGHTS RESERVED.